pamelac21/New-To-Town/README.md

 ## BUILT WITH

+- HTML, CSS & JS
 - ZURB Foundation
 - Server-side APIs
 - Git branching workflow
 - Agile software development
+- Font Awesome
+- jQuery

 ## USUAGE

 The main usage for our web application, will be from users who have recently moved to a new area and are looking for fast and fun ways to integrate with their new found communities.

+## FUTURE DEVELOPMENT

+- Utilize a search method that will return more results.
+- Add some animation to the app.
+- Add more options for display and internal page links to accomodate the page length.
+- More streamlined look.
+Possible use of different CDNs.

 ## ROADMAP